BStandage/CuttingSequence/README.md

 An interactive visualization of the correspondence between **geodesics on the modular surface** and **continued fraction expansions**.

+Developed in the [Laboratory of Geometry](https://sites.google.com/view/laboratory-of-geometry-iub/past-projects/spring-2020) at Indiana University, Spring 2020 — *Project 2: Dynamics meet Geometry (and Number Theory)*.
+Faculty coordinator: Dylan Thurston.
+Graduate mentors: Homin Lee, InSung Park.
+Team: Isaak Mount, Brian Standage.

+---

 A geodesic in the hyperbolic upper half-plane is traced as it crosses the edges of the Farey tessellation.
 The sequence of crossings — the *cutting sequence* — encodes the continued fraction expansion of the geodesic's endpoint on the real line.

 ---